mischov/reaver/README.md

 ## Rationale

-Clojure doesn't have a simple, purposed library for extracting data from HTML and into EDN.
+Reaver is a simple, purposed library for extracting data from HTML and into EDN.

 The libraries most commonly used for this, Enlive and Laser, are primarily templating libraries, and extracting data from the data.xml format (like that created by Crouton) can be complicated and/or slow.

-Reaver leverages Jsoup's well-fleshed-out selection and extraction mechanisms to provide an easy API for extracting data from XML.
+Reaver wraps Jsoup's well-fleshed-out selection and extraction mechanisms in a simple Clojure API for extracting data from XML.

 [**Back To Top ⇧**](#contents)